 Due to the prevalence of food trucks, quite a few insurance companies specialize in or primarily offer insurance for mobile food businesses.
 Major insurance companies offer plenty of insurance options for mobile eateries, as commercial and business insurance policies are common cornerstones of their portfolios.

-If you already have a personal policy with any of these insurance companies, look into bundling it with your existing business policy.
+If you already have a personal policy with any of these insurance companies, look into a quote for bundling it with your existing business policy.